Parliament @ Work

 The colours of the Northern Territory are those of its flag: black, white and ochre.

-Until the Northern Territory was granted self-government on 1 July 1978, it was run by the Commonwealth Government, and used the Commonwealth Coat of Arms.
-The Territory was given its own Coat of Arms in 1978.
-This shows two red kangaroos supporting a shield which contains Aboriginal items associated with Arnhem Land.
+The Northern Territory was given its own Coat of Arms in 1978.
+It shows two red kangaroos supporting a shield that displays Aboriginal items associated with Arnhem Land.
 The crest is a wedge-tailed eagle.

 The Northern Territory flag was first flown in 1978.
 Its design uses the black, white and ochre colours found in Aboriginal painting.
-The flag shows the official flower of the Territory and the Southern Cross.
+The flag shows Sturt's desert rose, the official flower of the Northern Territory, and the Southern Cross.

 Top of page